More-Than-Solitaire/bootstrap-tag-input/README.md

 ### Accessing the results

 The tag input stores the actual data, comma separated, in a hidden input.
 You can choose the `name` attribute of that hidden input by entering it in the `data-name` attribute in your basic `div`.
+The contents of all the tags are stored in a **comma separated** list in the value field of the hidden input.

 ```html
 <!-- Name the hidden input field so you can find it in your code -->